AB Dance Company

 The ensemble can be described by a sense of community, diversity, and openness to new directions.
 The central goal at AB Dance Company is to maintain the status of dance next to other forms of art and to take dance where it is not otherwise available.
 Cross-artistic productions and diverse audience development are a part of daily work at AB Dance Company.

 AB Dance Company is supported by the Ministry of Education and Culture and by Turku city, enabling the creation of dance, the employment of dance artists, and production development around the year.
-The home stage to AB Dance Company, Manilla theatre, is located in Turku in the Manilla factory next to River Aura.

 Collaborations and guest choreographers